Major legacy retail brands have recently announced they’d be closing a significant number of stores.

 Sears had a similar opportunity.
 While their clothing department slowly became obsolete, Sears was a go-to for DIY home repair, paint and even had an auto center.
 Sears missed their opportunity to reposition as a competitor to Lowe's.

-Kmart neglected itself -- and its customers.
-Therefore stores like Walmart and Target became the preferred choice among consumers.
+Kmart simply neglected itself -- and its customers.
+Therefore, stores like Walmart and Target became the preferred choice among consumers shopping for a bargain.

 All three companies are an example of the importance of protecting your brand.